-- Non-urgent visits, like wellness only visits, will be delayed until shelter in place orders are no longer in effect.
+- Non-urgent visits, like wellness only visits, should be delayed until case numbers are lower.
 If you are unsure if your visit is considered non-urgent, please call.

-- For video and phone visits we will make every effort to contact you at your appointment time; however, we still have patients and responsibilities in clinic that may delay your visit.
+- For video visits we will make every effort to contact you at your appointment time; however, we still have patients and responsibilities in clinic that may delay your visit.
 Be assured that if you have a video or phone visit scheduled WE WILL contact you before the day is over.
-See our Telehealth page for more information.

 Chronic conditions that put you at risk for Coronavirus:

 - Heart disease (history of heart attack or heart failure)